se-sic/VaRA-Tool-Suite/docs/source/vara-ts-api/paper.rst

     folder:
         value: /home/foo/vara/paper_configs/

 Next, we can run our experiment with BenchBuild as usual.
-During experiment execution BenchBuild will load our config and only evaluate the needed revisions.
+During experiment execution, BenchBuild will load our config and only evaluate the needed revisions.

 The current status of a case study can be visualized with :ref:`vara-cs status`::